-Mindfulness is being heralded, by not only Jon but many researchers and professors of medicine, as a mental exercise with benefits ranging from improved focus and happiness to greater self-awareness and memory.
+Mindfulness is not just being heralded by authors like Jon Kabat-Zinn, but by scientific researchers and medical professionals, as a mental exercise with benefits that range from improved focus and happiness to greater self-awareness and memory.

-While these things are great, there are several other interesting benefits of mindfulness that are often overlooked.
+While these are the most talked about consequences, there are several other interesting benefits of mindfulness that are often overlooked.
 Keep reading to find out 3 powerful benefits of mindfulness that you probably haven’t heard about…

 1. Cultivating Courage